mojaloop/documentation/docs/community/standards/invariants.md

 2. This measurement includes all three transfer stages: discovery, agreement, and transfer.
 3. This measurement does not include any participant introduced latency.
 4. A one hour period is a reasonable approximation of a demand peak for a national payment system.
-5. A lower unit cost to scale than to initially provisioned.
+5. The cost of scaling up capacity should be less per unit of capacity than the cost of initial provisioning.
 6. 1000 transfers (clearing) per second is a reasonable starting point for a national payment system.
 7. 1% of transfers (clearing) taking more than 1 second is a reasonable starting point for a national payment system.
 8. Mojaloop schemes should be able to start at a reasonable cost point, for national financial infrastructure, and scale economically as demand grows.